huggingface/blog/tf-serving-vision.md

 In this post, we learned how to deploy a TensorFlow vision model from Transformers with TF Serving.
 While local deployments are great for weekend projects, we would want to be able to scale these deployments to serve many users.
-In the next series of posts, we'll see how to scale up these deployments with Kubernetes and Vertex AI.
+In the next series of posts, you'll see how to scale up these deployments with Kubernetes and Vertex AI.

 # Additional References